junxit/us-congress-bills-117/metadata.md

 - 2022-03-07 — Placed on the Union Calendar, Calendar No. 186.
 - 2022-03-07 — Reported by the Committee on Small Business.
 H. Rept.
 117-256.
 - 2022-03-07 — Reported by the Committee on Small Business.
 H. Rept.
 117-256.
+- 2022-04-26 — Considered under suspension of the rules. (consideration: CR H4474-4475)
+- 2022-04-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6454.
+- 2022-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-26 — Ms. Velazquez moved to suspend the rules and pass the bill.
+- 2022-04-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4474-4475)
+- 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.